emrojo/samples_extraction/README.md

 # samples_extraction

-A semantic web customizable tool for worflows definition and data retrieval for updating the information of samples extraction processes in LIMS persistance servers.
+A tool to use and customize workflows for tracking information about the process for samples extraction and update the relevant information in Sequencescape.

-FEATURES:
+Main Features:

-- Inbox of Started and Not Started samples
+- Inbox of Started and Non started samples
-- Complete Worflow creation from scratch using a browser
+- Worflows creation using the GUI with the browser
-- Workflow selection by kit barcode
+- Selection of the workflow to use by providing a kit barcode
 - Imports and exports labware by barcode from Sequencescape LIMS
-- Data retrieval and manipulation by following one of the previously created workflows
-- Historical view of the operations performed during an activity
+- Historical view of the operations performed during an activity.
 - Print barcodes using PrintMyBarcode service
-- Imports and Exports data in CSV, XML and JSON
 - Admin view to manage users, printers and labware
-- Searching of labwares
+- Functionality for searching of labwares by metadata criteria

-DATA MODEL:
+Main Data model:

 Kits <-- KitTypes <-- ActivityTypes ---> Activities
                           |                |